Friday, April 12, 2013

 when all I know is the way to the next stepping-stone.

-I skip across the on each,
+I skip across them.

-and I just know somehow, next one to arrive beneath me foot.
+Somehow, next one to arrive beneath me foot.

 How is that?